ISISComputingGroup/ibex_developers_manual/Script-generator.md

 Some scientists have expressed an interest in dry runs/simulated runs of scripts to detect errors.
 None of the existing script generators that I've seen contain this functionality.

 At a SAG meeting, the scientists suggested a graph of time (or rather, counts) against arbitrary parameters so that they can check the the graph looks as they expect.

+### Scans

+Some of the existing script generators already support "scanning" a parameter (that is, setting a parameter to a value and taking a measurement at each step.
+There is broad consensus that this is useful functionality.

+There is slightly less consensus about nested loops - some groups see these as very useful, while others would prefer this "advanced" functionality to be handled by writing the python themselves.

+### Loading scripts

+The script generator should be able to load/save scripts in it's own format.
+In addition, several groups expressed interest in loading from other formats, for example:
+- Excel
+- csv
+- custom formats (e.g. ENGINX)
+- Raw python code

 # Suggested implementations